 About the School of Music

 The Stetson University School of Music is a vibrant community of just over 300 majors and minors and 52 artist-scholar faculty.
+Stetson University is accredited by the National Association of Schools of Music (NASM).
 Established in 1936, the School of Music was Florida's first collegiate music school.
-Today, it offers professional training in the form of 13 individual degree options in four areas:
+Today, it offers professional training in the form of 12 individual majors across three degree options in four areas:

 - music education

 (for those students seeking to teach young people about music)